Yu-an/annotation_tool/log.md

 10. (done) first item won't be coded for followup

 Feb 27
 1. followup is good again!
 But still don't know why.
 May need to go back to the coded files to change things
 2. combined "next" and "goto"
 3.  **need attention** need to have a mechanism where if the subquestions are disabled, the subq buttons reset and the results for sub questions are recorded as NaN.
-4. **need attention** Frames
+4. (fixed) Frames
 5. **need attention** add more categories (ones that AJ coded at least; but also maybe the here&now, desirable)

+Feb 28
+1. fixed followup by reading in "FollowUp?" as Int64, and fillna("0")
+2. changed layout
+3. Followup Button: I've tried this with other things, but if I switch to another app (window) and switch back, followup button is all of a suddon not greyed out.
+Might be my laptop's problem
+4. VERY IMPORTANT: If you want to add a category, need to add it in the following places:
+**root (initialize attributes), ShowExisting, initialize, dfResults, Goto (when resetting everything), and previously coded data**
+5. added syntactic features
+6. **needs attention** regroup some categories, still don't know why sometimes it's NaN, sometimes it's not